petrayang2002/InterStatHub/README.md

 **Python**

 Python is a programming language for data engineering used in computer science and neuroscience.
 Mostly utilized for programming, it can be used to analyze data in a similar way as in MATLAB.
-An example of this similarity is demonstrated in Chandravadia et al. (2020).